AranMoha/CV/content/event/isolation-identification/index.md

 ---
-title: Poster Presentation on Collision Isolation and Identification Using Proprioceptive Sensing for Parallel Robots to Enable Human-Robot Collaboration
+title: IROS - Poster Presentation on Collision Isolation and Identification Using Proprioceptive Sensing for Parallel Robots to Enable Human-Robot Collaboration

 event: 2023 IEEE International Conference on Robotics and Automation
 # event_url: